-For the first time, more people in the U.S. are securing life insurance through their employer rather than with an individual policy according to LIMRA.
+For the first time, more people in the U.S. are securing life insurance through work rather than with an individual policy according to LIMRA.
 With 108 million Americans now choosing to get covered through their jobs vs. 103 million going with a third party, more people are trying to discover whether or not this form of life insurance is right for themselves and their family.

 On the surface, it seems like a no-brainer to acquire at least some supplemental life insurance through the workplace.
 After all, it’s usually incredibly affordable, if not entirely free.
 However, as with most things in the insurance world—it’s not that straightforward.